 Student success depends on effective teaching, learning and leadership.
 The CSDE vision for professional learning is that each and every Connecticut educator engages in continuous learning every day to increase professional effectiveness, resulting in positive outcomes for all students.
-For Connecticut's students to graduate college and career ready, educators must engage in strategically planned, well supported, standards-based, continuous professional learning focused on improving student outcomes.
+For Connecticut's students to graduate ready for college and careers, educators must engage in strategically planned, well supported, standard-based, continuous professional learning focused on improving student outcomes.

-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators all teachers will identify professional learning needs that support their goal and objectives.
-The identified needs will serve as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
-The professional learning opportunities identified for each teacher should be based on the individual strengths and needs that are identified through the evaluation process.
-The process may also reveal areas of common need among teachers, which can then be targeted with school-wide or district- wide professional learning opportunities.
+Throughout the process of implementing Connecticut's SEED model, all administrators will identify their professional learning needs in mutual agreement their evaluator.
+The identified needs will serve as the foundation for ongoing conversations about the administrator's practice and impact on teacher effectiveness and student outcomes.
+The professional learning opportunities identified for each administrator should be based on the individual strengths and needs that are identified through the evaluation process.
+The process may also reveal areas of common need among administrators, which can then be targeted with district-wide professional learning opportunities.